vwkd/code-system/src/languages/rust/macro.md

----
-title: Macro
+# Macro
-index: ???
----

 ## Introduction

-code which writes other code
-like function whose input is code and output is other code

-enables meta programming

-runs during compile time
-generates or modifies other code

-allow to define custom syntax

-hygienic
-variables and identifiers are scoped to macro, don't clash with surrounding scope

-can accept variable number of parameters function which must declare fixed number of parameters

-can pass different types as parameters

-expanded at compile time
-functions are called at runtime
+- expanded after AST is constructed, before semantic analysis validates AST

-declarative or procedural
+- can be declarative or procedural

 ## Declarative

-matches against pattern
+- matches against pattern

-most widely used form

-vec!

-defined like match expression
-maps input patterns to match arms
+- maps input patterns to match arms

-different pattern syntax than in match expression
+- beware: different pattern syntax than in match expression ❗️
+- can accept variable number of arguments
+- can pass different types as arguments
+- also called macro by example
+- most widely used form

+### Declaration

+- can contain other macros
+- variables and identifiers are scoped to macro
+- doesn't leak into surrounding scope

+### Usage

+- calls with exclamation mark and grouping tokens
+- e.g. parentheses, brackets, curly brackets, etc.

 ## Procedural

-takes code as input, produce code as output

-custom-derived
-attribute-like
-function-like

-defined like function, takes token stream and returns token stream
+- function with token stream input and token stream output
+- currently must be defined in own crate with special crate type

+### function-like

+- like declarative

+### custom derive

+- argument to `derive` attribute
+- can't have arguments
+- allows automatic implementations for user-defined types
+- e.g. functions, traits, modules, etc.

+### attribute-like

+- own attribute
+- can have arguments